S-duality in Abelian gauge theory revisited: Asymptotically locally flat spaces

 holds for its neck then

 that is, the modular weights can be written as integrals of the curvature like in the case of compact spaces.
 Consequently the modular anomaly cancels as before (cf. Sect. \ref{three}).
-For example, the multi-Taub--NUT family (whose members are almost compact hyper-K\"ahler ALF spaces) satisfies (\ref{perem}) while the Riemannian Schwarzschild and Kerr spaces (which are almost compact Ricci flat ALF spaces) not.
+For example, the multi-Taub--NUT family (whose members are hyper-K\"ahler ALF spaces) satisfies (\ref{perem}) while the Riemannian Schwarzschild and Kerr spaces (which are Ricci flat ALF spaces) not.